SOCW Certificates and Licensures

 • In addition, candidates are required to complete a two semester (720 hour) field placement in a public school setting under the supervision of a licensed school social worker who holds a graduate social work degree from a CSWE accredited program.

-• Candidates for licensure must hold a graduate degree in social work from a CSWE accredited program and have completed the following course matrix: SOCW 6004 Social Work Services in Schools (3sh) and SPED 5101 Introduction to Exceptional Children (3sh)
+• Candidates for licensure must hold a graduate degree in social work from a CSWE accredited program with a minimum of 60 earned credit hours and have completed the following course matrix: SOCW 6004 Social Work Services in Schools (3sh) and SPED 5101 Introduction to Exceptional Children (3sh)

 • In addition, candidates are required to complete a two semester (720 hour) field placement in a public school setting under the supervision of a licensed school social worker who holds a graduate social work degree from a CSWE accredited program.